The Tragic Ending of Crown Prince Sado

 Image resource from London Korean Links

-So in July of 1762, Crown Prince Sado was stripped of all of his titles, made a criminal, and was forced into a 4x4 feet rice chest where he was confined until death.
+So in July of 1762, Crown Prince Sado was stripped of all of his titles, made a criminal, and forced into a 4x4 foot rice chest, where he was confined until his death.
 He was pronounced dead on the 8th day.
-After his death, his title of Crown Prince was given back to him and named posthumously as Crown Prince Sado.
+After his death, his title of Crown Prince was given back to him and he was posthumously named Crown Prince Sado.

 The really sad part about his life is that Crown Prince Sado was aware of his sickness, depression, and what he called a disease.
 He would often hurt himself and try to commit suicide several times according to the Records of the Annals of Prince Sado.
 He often mentioned what the point of living was.
 Yet, it seemed as though his father really had no tolerance for Prince Sado's mental issues.

-Studies have been done on the historical evidence on Crown Prince Sado's mental issues and continue to be an ongoing study.
+Studies have been done on the historical evidence of Crown Prince Sado's mental issues and will continue to be an ongoing study.
 Bipolar disorder, obsessive-compulsive disorder, depression, anxiety, etc. have all been mentioned.
-Historical evidence is also being studied in how political pressure had made the father-son relationship strained.
-It has been written that King Yeongjo had often embarrassed his son in front of politicians and audiences which contributed to the verbal abuse that King Yeongjo gave Sado.
-Crown Prince Sado's story is truly such a sad one to read about and I found myself in tears reading about his tragic life.
+Historical evidence is also being studied in terms of how political pressure made the father-son relationship strained.
+It has been written that King Yeongjo often embarrassed his son in front of politicians and audiences, which contributed to the verbal abuse that King Yeongjo gave Sado.
+Crown Prince Sado's story is truly such a sad one to read about, and I found myself in tears reading about his tragic life.

 Tomb of Prince Sado and Princess Hyegyeong